-NC Rule of Professional Conduct 1.15, Safekeeping Property-This rule has four subparts: Rule 1.15-1, Definitions; Rule 1.15-2, General Rules; Rule 1.15-3, Records and Accountings; and Rule 1.15-4 Alternative Trust Account Management Procedure for Multi-Member Firm.
-The comment to the rules appears after the text for Rule 1.15-4.
-Rules .1316 and .1317 of Subchapter 1D of Chapter 27 of the NC Administrative Code also appear in this section.
-These rules require a lawyer's trust accounts to be established as IOLTA accounts and explain comparability requirements for IOLTA accounts.
+N.C.
+Rule of Professional Conduct 1.15, Safekeeping Property-This rule has three subparts: Rule 1.15-1, Definitions; Rule 1.15-2, General Rules; and Rule 1.15-3, Records and Accountings.
+The comment to the rules appears after the text for Rule 1.15-3.
+Rules .1316 and .1317 of subchapter 1D of Chapter 27 of the N.C.
+Administrative Code also appear in this section.
+These rules require a lawyer's trust accounts to be established as an IOLTA accounts and explain comparability requirements for IOLTA accounts.

-Rule 1.15-1 Definitions
+A. Rule 1.15-1: Definitions